ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 | 8 clicks    | 9 clicks|   11 clicks |

-Following this process, I found that CodeCapsules was easier.
+Through this process, I found that CodeCapsules was easier.
 CodeCapsules follows a direct pipeline - make a team, space, then a Capsule.
 There is less to click on and less clutter to get to production - and doesn't require a credit card.